vishnu-ssuresh/deep-research/README.md

 3. **Query Generation**: Generates 5 initial search queries (3 for subsequent iterations) tailored to the research brief and knowledge gaps.

 4. **Parallel Data Collection**:
-   - **Web Search**: Uses Exa's search API to find/retrieve relevant web content.
+   - **Web Search**: Uses Exa's search API to find and retrieve relevant web content.
    - **MCP Integration**: Uses Langchain's MCP adapters to connect with external MCP servers.

 5. **Compression**: Distills accumulated search results and findings, allowing the agent to synthesize information without running into context length limits.

-6. **Reflection**: Uses a "think" response to evaluate research completeness, identify knowledge gaps, and produce follow-up queries.
+6. **Reflection**: Uses a "think" step to evaluate research completeness, identify knowledge gaps, and produce follow-up queries.

 7. **Report Generation**: Once research is complete, it synthesizes all findings into a comprehensive report with proper citations.